Cecil Chesterton: Life

-He was the younger brother of G. K. Chesterton and second cousin of A. K. Chesterton, and a close associate of Hilaire Belloc.
+He was the younger brother of G. K. Chesterton, a first cousin once removed of A. K. Chesterton, and a close associate of Hilaire Belloc.
 While the ideas of distributism came from all three, and Arthur Penty, he was the most ideological and combative by temperament.
 His death, according to his widow, removed the theorist of the movement.

 He was born in Kensington, London, and educated at St Paul's School, then worked for a small publisher for a time.
 He then qualified as surveyor and estate agent, with a view to entering his father's business, which is still flourishing today.
 In 1901 he joined the Fabian Society, with which he was closely involved for about six years.
 From 1907 he wrote for A. R. Orage's The New Age.
 In 1908 he published an anonymous biography of his better-known brother, G. K. Chesterton, a Criticism, but his authorship was quickly discovered.

-Chesterton had been one of the 'Anti-Puritan League' of the 1890s, with Stewart Headlam (who stood bail for Oscar Wilde), Edgar Jepson and his brother; and then a member of Henry Holland's Christian Social Union.
+Chesterton had been one of the 'Anti-Puritan League' of the 1890s, with Stewart Headlam (who stood bail for Oscar Wilde), Edgar Jepson and his brother; and then a member of Henry Scott Holland's Christian Social Union.
 While Chesterton was writing from a socialist point of view for Orage, he was also moving to an Anglo-Catholic religious stance.
 In 1911 he started editorial work for Belloc, with whom he wrote in The Party System, a criticism of party politics.
 In 1912 he formally became a Roman Catholic.